AKRA 2.0: Accurate Kappa Reconstruction Algorithm for masked shear catalog: The AKRA 2.0 Algorithm

 \subsection{AKRA-flat: Small Scale Analysis}

-In the flat-sky limit, a similar relationship in Eq.~\ref{eq:gamma_linear} between the masked shear field and the convergence field has been derived in AKRA-flat algorithm (see Ref.~\citep{shiAKRA2024a} for details).
+In the flat-sky limit, a similar relationship in Eq.~\ref{eq:gamma_linear} between the masked shear field and the convergence field has been derived in AKRA-flat algorithm (see Ref.~\cite{shiAKRA2024a} for details).

-To effectively manage computational cost while maintaining high precision in our analysis, we partition the entire celestial sphere into several manageable flat-sky regions (denoted as $R_1, R_2, \ldots, R_{i\text{\it th}}$)\footnote{The flat sky approximation effectively applies to regions typically smaller than approximately $20^2 \deg^2$. }.
+To effectively manage computational cost while maintaining high precision in our analysis, we partition the entire celestial sphere into several manageable flat-sky regions (denoted as $R_1, R_2, \ldots, R_{i\text{\it th}}$)\footnote{The flat sky approximation effectively applies to regions typically smaller than approximately $20^2 \deg^2$.
+By ``manageable flat-sky regions'', we mean that we divide the celestial sphere into small patches where the flat-sky approximation is valid.
+These regions are sufficiently small to minimize distortions due to the curvature of the sphere.
+The regions are designed to slightly overlap to ensure continuity and to mitigate edge effects."}.
 For each flat-sky region, we paint $N$ uniform grid with equal grid spacing $H_x=H_y=H$.
 This segmentation aslo facilitates the use of the flat-sky approximation necessary for AKRA-flat analysis.

 We provide a detailed account of the transformation process from spherical to flat-sky coordinates in Appendix \ref{subsec:transform}, a critical step that is validated under the flat-sky approximation with periodic boundary conditions.
 Visual results of this transformation can be viewed in Fig.~\ref{fig:sphere_to_flat}\footnote{Angular corrections applied to spin-2 shear fields are not trivial, requiring precise alignments with the Cartesian coordinate system.
 Detailed methodologies and corrections are elaborated in Appendix \ref{subsec:transform}.}.
 Applying the KS method to shear maps within flat-sky regions, we generate $\kappa$ maps and compare them with the original convergence maps extracted from the spherical field, as shown in Panel (h) of Fig.~\ref{fig:sphere_to_flat}.
 The high accuracy of the reconstructed $\kappa$ map underscores the effectiveness of the transformation process.
 However, significant discrepancies are observed at the margins of the map, attributed to the influence of periodic boundary conditions.
 To address these effects, AKRA-flat specifically improves the treatment of edge areas in the mask by reducing boundary values to zero\footnote{The treatment of boundary effect should be taken carefully in flat-sky mass mapping due to the assumption of periodic boundary conditions.
 We found that these effects are particularly sensitive to the high $\ell$ modes.
 Therefore, another effective method to reduce the discrepancies caused by the periodic boundary effect is to eliminate the high $\ell$ modes in mass mapping.}.